Chrysalis-B/searching-for-javascript/README.md

 ## Design decisions & approaches tried

-To pull tweets via the twitter API I decided to implement a cron job that calls the API at an interval within the rate limits of the twitter API: `backend/src/services/twitter-scheduler.js`.
+To pull tweets via the twitter API I decided to implement a cron job that calls the API at an interval within the rate limits of the twitter API `backend/src/services/twitter-scheduler.js`.
 The search query is #javascript and replies and retweets are filtered out.
-The max_id of the result will be saved and used as a since_id for the following request, so only tweets that have not yet been pulled will be included in the response.
+The `max_id` of the result will be saved and used as a `since_id` for the following request, so only tweets that have not yet been pulled will be included in the response.
 The tweets are then stored to mongo and elasticSearch in `backend/src/services/twitter-poster.js`.